 Cockayne syndrome belongs to the group of nucleotide excision repair disorders that includes xeroderma pigmentosum.
 In some variants, xeroderma pigamentosum can occur in combination with Cockayne syndrome.

-It is one of the causes of basal ganglial calcifications in a child.
+Cockayne syndrome is one of the causes of basal ganglia calcifications in a child.
 Calcification may also occur in cerebellar and cerebral cortical regions.
 CT may also show early atrophy.

-- T2: calcfication may be seen as low signal in putaminal, dentate nuclear and corticial regions
+T2: calcification may be seen as low signal in putaminal (most common), dentate nuclear and cortical regions

 - 1. Koob M, Laugel V, Durand M et-al. Neuroimaging In Cockayne Syndrome.
 American Journal of Neuroradiology.
 2010;: ajnr.A2135v2. doi:10.3174/ajnr.A2135 - Pubmed citation